-Writing a blog is about delivering your message to your target audience.
+When you write a great blog post, it is about delivering your message to your target audience.

-Of equal importance is that your featured image will appear on social media and be the hook to gain reader attention.
-On social networks people click images, so make them want to click!
+Of equal importance is that your featured image will appear on social media and be the hook to gain a reader’s attention.

 Within your article, any time you notice that your text is running on for more than fifty or sixty lines, you need to give it a break.

 Inserting headings is the quickest and easiest way to break up a long text.

 Using H2 and H3 headings is also good practice for on-page SEO.

 Your headings help a reader navigate your text better by highlighting important information.